seg-fault123/object_detection_winter/code_doc.md

 ## Code

+### `main.py`
+This file contains the code for taking the image in real time from the attached ZED Camera and producing the results.

 ### `utility.py`
 This file contains the wrapper class `Yolop` and all the helper functions that are needed to produce the results.